Toma-Pirtskhelani/MechanicAI/Development_Strategy_and_Plan.md

 ---

 *This is a living document.
 Updated with each phase completion.
-Last updated: Phase 1.2 complete*
+Last updated: Phase 2.2 complete - Content Moderation implemented*